Maull09/Maul-sProfile/readme.md

 - **Customer Segmentation and Churn Prediction**: Enhanced customer retention strategies in the telecommunications industry.
 - **Quantitiy Prediction And Customer Segmentation**: Implemented a model for quantity prediction using regression techniques and segmented customers into distinct clusters using k-means clustering.
 - **UTBK Score Analysis**: Analyzed the distribution of UTBK scores to enter STEI-K ITB using python pandas and excel.
-- **Predicting Credit Card Approvals**: Conducted research and built object detection model to infer possible anomaly made using YOLOv8.
+- **Predicting Credit Card Approvals**: Built an automatic credit card approval predictor using machine learning techniques.

 ## 🛠 Skills
 - **Languages**: Python, C, C++